chisphung/ETL_Liquor_GCS/README.md

        mv sales_data_*.csv input/
        ```

-7. **Run the ETL Process** ⚙️
+7. **Run the ETL Process**

    - Run the ETL script to process data and load it into `Sales_Fact`:
      ```bash
-     python src/etl_process.py
+     python src/main.py
      ```
      - The script uses chunked processing to manage memory and handle issues like duplicate keys, merging sales data with dimension tables.

-8. **Monitor Processing** 📈
+8. **Monitor Processing**

-   - Watch the ETL script’s logs (e.g., "Processing chunk 34 (1000 rows)...") for progress and errors.
+   - Check the console output for processing status and any errors.
-   - If errors like "Duplicate dates detected" occur, check dimension tables for duplicates (see Troubleshooting).
+   - You can also monitor the progress in the Google Cloud Console under BigQuery and GCS.
+   - Looker is also a great tool to visualize the data in BigQuery.

 9. **View Tables in SQLite** 👀
    - Open the database in VS Code: